 How long will we keep your personal information?

-Whenever we collect or process your personal information, we will only keep it for as long as is necessary for the purpose for which it was collected.
-When you make an enquiry or commission our services we will keep the personal data you gave us for a period of 5 years from initial contact.
-However the period of retention will be determined based on whether you continue to reply upon or use our services.
-At the end of this period your data will be deleted completely or anonymised, for example by aggregation with other data so that it can be used in a non-identifiable way for statistical analysis and business planning.
+Whenever we collect or process your personal information, we will keep it for as long as necessary for the purpose for which it was collected.
+When you enquire about or commission our services, we will keep the personal data you gave us for 5 years from initial contact.
+However, the period of retention will be determined based on whether you continue to rely upon or use our services.
+At the end of this period, your data will be deleted completely or anonymised, for example, by aggregation with other data so that it can be used in a non-identifiable way for statistical analysis and business planning.

 What are your rights?